 - Extracting valuable information from large data sets in a performant manner

 - Generating actionable insights/alerts with minimal required configuration

 - Dynamically routing data to optimal streaming and trigger destinations

 - Natively integrating with monitoring tools (most observability platforms are supported)

 In the previous decade, the concept of a data lake was popular – a location where you send all your data irregardless of its native format or schema and have batched queries to derive insights.
 As many on the Edge Delta platform have mentioned, this strategy of centralizing all raw telemetry data into a high-cost monitoring solution is quickly becoming more and more prohibitive from both a cost and technical perspective.
 Couple this with the exponential growth in data generation with the adoption of distributed microservice architectures, or serverless architectures such as Azure Functions, the raw data challenge is bringing many organizations to an inflection point.

 This blog post will go into details of how to monitor Azure Functions with Edge Delta and reduce your cost drastically.
-We support monitoring other environments like Kubernetes, EKS, GKE, AKS, ECS, EC2, Windows etc. If your infrastructure is deployed to any of these environments feel free to reach out or sign up for free at admin.edgedelta.com and follow easy deployment steps.
+We support monitoring other environments like Kubernetes, EKS, GKE, AKS, ECS, EC2, Windows etc. If your infrastructure is deployed to any of these environments feel free to reach out or sign up for free at app.edgedelta.com and follow easy deployment steps.

 Dynamic Tracing Overview